awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-lc-with-instanceID.md

 ## Create a Launch Configuration from an Instance and Override the Block Devices<a name="create-lc-with-bdm"></a>

-By default, Amazon EC2 Auto Scaling uses the attributes from the EC2 instance you specify to create the launch configuration, except that the block devices come from the AMI used to launch the instance, not the instance\.
+By default, Amazon EC2 Auto Scaling uses the attributes from the EC2 instance that you specify to create the launch configuration\.
+However, the block devices come from the AMI used to launch the instance, not the instance\.
 To add block devices to the launch configuration, override the block device mapping for the launch configuration\.

 **Important**
 The AMI used to launch the specified instance must still exist\.

 ### Create a Launch Configuration and Override the Block Devices Using the AWS CLI<a name="create-lc-with-bdm-aws-cli"></a>

-Use the following [create\-launch\-configuration](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command to create a launch configuration using an EC2 instance but with a custom block device mapping:
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html) command to create a launch configuration using an EC2 instance but with a custom block device mapping:

 ```
 aws autoscaling create-launch-configuration --launch-configuration-name my-lc-from-instance-bdm --instance-id i-a8e09d9c
 --block-device-mappings "[{\"DeviceName\":\"/dev/sda1\",\"Ebs\":{\"SnapshotId\":\"snap-3decf207\"}},{\"DeviceName\":\"/dev/sdf\",\"Ebs\":{\"SnapshotId\":\"snap-eed6ac86\"}}]"
 ```

-Use the following [describe\-launch\-configurations](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html) command to describe the launch configuration and verify that it uses your custom block device mapping:
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-launch-configurations.html) command to describe the launch configuration and verify that it uses your custom block device mapping:

 ```
 aws autoscaling describe-launch-configurations --launch-configuration-names my-lc-from-instance-bdm